 Introduction to Global Media and Communication

-By the end of the class, students will be able to design a small research project, collect data, assess its quality and manage it using a spreadsheet program, as well as manage real working relationships under tight deadlines.
-We will critically explore the concepts often used in discussions of global media, such as the ideas of the network society, information society, and the digital divide.
+We will critically explore the concepts often used in discussions of contemporary international political economy, including "network society", "digital divide," and "information society".
+We will also review the theories of modernization, dependency, and underdevelopment that have been used to understand the problems and prospects of development.
 Case studies from around the world will be used wherever possible.
 Students will have significant freedom to develop their own research interests through a paper on a topic of their own choosing.
-Through diverse readings, students will also learn about the various methodologies for studying technology and society.
+Through diverse readings, students will also learn about the various methodologies for understanding global media and communication.